Men of the Fighting Lady: Production

 Men of the Fighting Lady was filmed aboard the aircraft carrier USS Oriskany with principal photography taking place from October 16 to November 10, 1953 at, and near San Diego, California.
 Stock footage of Korean War combat was also integrated into the live action sequences.
 The scene where Keenan Wynn's character is killed in a fiery crash landing on the carrier is actual footage of a F9F Panther accident during one of its early test flights.
 On June 23, 1951, United States Navy test pilot George Duncan hit an air pocket just before landing on USS Midway.
 The air pocket dropped most of the plane below the landing deck level, but he managed to keep the nose up above the deck at the time of impact, severing both wings and aft fuselage, and expelling the plane's cockpit and nose onto the carrier deck as a fireball erupted behind him.
 Except for burning his ears, Duncan survived the crash unharmed.

 The climactic "Christmas Story" rescue was based on a real life event that occurred during the Korean War.
 On March 22, 1952, Douglas A-1 Skyraider pilot Lieutenant John Howard Thayer, from VF-194 based on USS Valley Forge, came to the aid of fellow squadron pilot Ensign Kenneth Schechter, who had been blinded by anti-aircraft fire.
 Thayer guided his friend to a safe landing at K-18, a U.S. Marine airfield.

+It also could have been based on another event that occurred during the Korean War.
+On September 17, 1950, F9F-2 Panther pilot Ensign Edward D. Jackson Jr, from VF-112 based on USS Philippine Sea, was ordered to strafe an airfield near Pyongyang.
+After noticing a string of small boats crossing the Han river.
+Concerned that they were holding refugees, Edward dropped down to 200 feet, and saw most of the passengers on the boat pointing rifles skyward, or jumping overboard.
+After he strafed, he hit an aerial booby trap, breaking his canopy, dislodging his goggles and cutting his face and eyebrows, causing him to be blinded.
+Ensign Dayl E. Crow was flying with Edward when this happened, and helped guide Edward and his broken F9F back to the USS Philippine Sea.